WUPL: Newscasts

 WWL-TV began producing a half-hour prime time newscast at 9 p.m. for WUPL on June 4, 2007.
-Titled My54 Eyewitness News at 9, it competed against WVUE (channel 8)'s longer established and hour-long in-house newscast as well as a WGNO (channel 26)-produced half-hour prime time newscast on CW affiliate WNOL-TV.
+Titled My54 Eyewitness News at 9, it competed against WVUE (channel 8)'s longer established and hour-long in-house newscast as well as a WGNO-produced half-hour prime time newscast on CW affiliate WNOL-TV.
 The newscast featured the same anchor team as that seen on Eyewitness News Nightwatch, WWL-TV's 10 p.m. newscast.
 Unlike the 9 p.m. newscast on WVUE, the WUPL newscast aired only on Monday through Friday evenings.
 The WNOL newscast was canceled after the June 4, 2010, edition due to low ratings; by that time, the WWL-produced newscast on WUPL had passed the WNOL newscast at a distant second in the timeslot, behind WVUE.
 In September 2010, WWL-TV began broadcasting its newscasts in 16:9 widescreen standard definition; the WUPL newscast was included in the upgrade.

 Sheba Turk (right) interviews a guest on the set of The 504, 2013.

 The WWL-produced 9 p.m. newscast ended its run on WUPL after the April 26, 2013, edition, having been canceled due to consistently low ratings; three days later on April 29, the program was replaced by The 504, a pre-recorded interview show originally hosted by WWL-TV weekday morning co-anchor Melanie Hebert; it was hosted by Sheba Turk, who was a WWL morning anchor until relocating to KCBS-TV/KCAL-TV in 2023.
 Newscasts returned to WUPL on September 9, 2014, with the debut of a half-hour weeknight 6:30 p.m. newscast produced by WWL.